Redawt/f4-frost-guide/starting.md

 In the main menu, you should go into the settings to adjust a few things to your liking, like the color of your HUD and your Pip Boy.
 Make sure to switch on dialogue subtitles!
 The mod Frost Plus adds a few voiced characters, but some of them are not voiced yet or only partially voiced.
 You need the dialogue subtitles for that reason.

 ## Click New Game
-After clicking New Game, the normal Fallout 4 Intro will play.
-In future FROST update sthe video will be replaced with another video.
-Just skip the video.
+After clicking New Game, a small FROST intro video will play.

-If the video doesn't play and you are in a very long loading screen, this is an indicator that you installed to many mods which initialise scripts at the start of the game.
-Known culprits are weapon mods and NPCs travel.
-In that case, you might want to uninstall those mods, and install them after the start of the game.
+If that video doesn't have sound for you, you probrbaly forgot to switch the game's language to English.
+The game plays different audio files of the intro video depending on the language of the game.
+We only added the english audio file to the intro video.

 ## Sanctuary Bathroom